 - Choose the right time.
 Talking to them while they are in the midst of something may invite distraction, and they may ignore the suggestions.
 Thus, talk to them when you and your teen are relaxed and calm.

 - Talk about common topics and interests before discussing sensitive topics such as alcohol use to get your teen talking about it.
+Broach the subject gradually.
 Jumping in right into the discussion about alcohol may trigger fights in many situations.

 - Never make it a lecture.
 Instead, make it a conversation since this may allow your teen to open up and give you their views, ideas, opinions, and thoughts about drinking.
+Make it an interactive discussion.
 They may often want to be understood and heard.

 - Discuss the consequences of drinking and driving with your teen if they ever did that.
 You may discuss alternative ways to reach home, such as letting someone sober drive them home or calling a taxi to pick them up.
 However, let them know it is better to avoid drinking and discuss ways to overcome temptations.